suixinsuo/olympus-protocol/docs/Using Components.md

 }
 }
 ```
-a) You can see that the function receives deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts) and network with information
-of the network that we are running.
-You can use this objects to customize in higher level your deployment function.
+a) You can see that the the function receives a deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts)and information of the network that we are deploying on.
+You can use this information to further customize your deployment function.

-b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken, for our test.
-You
+b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken, for our test.There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
+An example of a contract that does need parameters can be found in the `deployExchange` function.
-can check the different syntaxis for a provider that doesn't need parameters and the one it needs (MockToken) Also the exchange provider, which is a complex set of functions already customized in `deployExchange` function.

-Changing the names to your own file, I'm running the line like:
+Changing the filenames to your own filenames, we can run the command like this:

   > truffle  test--suite=Tutorial  test/tutorial/TestTutorialFund.js

-You will see still al components get to compile, though not deployed.
+We will still see that all the components get compiled, but they will not be deployed.